jhsommer/Snake/docs/documentation.md

 - The rendering has been moved to the Snake and Fruit classes.
 - This has made it possible to separate the game logic more clearly, even though there is still some flickering at present because the playing field is completely redrawn for each frame.

-#### Logic & Bugs
-- A minor bug occurs when collecting fruit: the snake's new body segment initially appears at the position of the head and only then attaches itself correctly to the body.
-- The exact error has not yet been fully identified, as it is only cosmetic and does not make the game unplayable.

 #### Object orientation & controllers
 - The Controller class is responsible for processing input and communicates with the GameManager.
 - The GameManager then passes this input to the Snake to trigger movement.